azimsh3r/SecurityApp/README.md

 ### Support:

-For any inquiries or issues, please contact [contact email].
+For any inquiries or issues, please contact azimjon.works@gmail.com.
 Bug reports and feature requests are welcome.